JRHB314/VBCS-Integration/README.md

   ![](/images/31.png)<br>
   <br>

-  Repeat this process for creating clickSecondTab and having it trigger navigateSecondPage.<br>
+  Repeat this process for creating cxckSecondTab and having it trigger navigateSecondPage.<br>
   Then, create these same events for second-page.<br>

   ![](/images/32.png)<br>
   <br>

   Last but not least, we want to connect these event listeners to be activated whenever our tabs are clicked.
-Go to Code view,   and add the onclick listener after the li id for both tabs.
+Go to Code view,   and add the onclick listener after the lid for both tabs.
 Enter

   ```
   <li id ="oj-tab-bar-XXXXXXXXX-X-tab-X" on-click="[[$listeners.eventName]]"